FluxML/Flux.jl/docs/src/index.md

 ## Installation

 Download [Julia 1.6](https://julialang.org/downloads/) or later, preferably the current stable release.
 You can add Flux using Julia's package manager, by typing `] add Flux` in the Julia prompt.
 This will automatically install several other packages, including [CUDA.jl](https://github.com/JuliaGPU/CUDA.jl) which supports Nvidia GPUs.
-To directly access some of its functionality, you may want to add `] add CUDA` too.
-The page on [GPU support](gpu.md) has more details.

 ## Learning Flux